 More about Liesl Theron

-Liesl Theron’s role and involvement in the beginning years of Gender DynamiX and the emergence of the trans movement
+Liesl Theron’s role and involvement in the beginning years of Gender DynamiX and the emergence of the trans movement in South Africa

 The personal is indeed political — an expression Liesl Theron lives by.

 This was also an era before most people had access to social media via their mobile phones.
-For most parts of the country, back in 2005 only privileged households had both a computer or laptop and sufficient internet.
+For most parts of the country back in 2005, only privileged households had both a computer or laptop and sufficient internet.
 It was only around 2007 – 2008 with the broader availability of smartphones and FaceBook that the availability of information changed.

 “During the time of my trans activism in South Africa, starting officially in 2005 through to 2014 (and beyond) I am one of the only activists who were able to witness how the gender identity landscape emerged, developed, took shape and continues changing since its inception in South Africa as well as on the continent.
 In those beginning years, I took special interest in my free time to research in archives, online, newspapers and magazines or any possible platform; and I interviewed individuals in confidence, who are not publicly out about their experiences and lives before the existence of trans organizing.
 South Africa has an equally rich history during the time of apartheid, as the government of then did not only police race, as what is publicly known – but notoriously also gender identity and sexual orientation”.